evbacher/gd2md-html/markdown-verification.md

 <h1 id="heading-ids">Heading IDs</h1>

-If you generate a table of contents in your Doc, Docs to Markdown will create IDs for each heading.
-If your Markdown environment does not handle heading attributes, you can chose the `HTML headings/IDs` option.
+If you generate a table of contents (with blue links) in your Doc, Docs to Markdown will create IDs for each heading—this also allows proper conversion of intra-doc links.
+If your Markdown environment does not handle heading attributes, you can choose the `HTML headings/IDs` option.

 <h1 id="blank-headings">Blank headings</h1>